tekert/VolumeOptions/README.md

 VolumeOptions
 =============

-Test console module for volume options plugins
+Test console module for volume options library

+Here is my heavy development code for later porting to different software.